 The Security Industry Transformation Map (ITM) was launched in February 2018.
-The ITM's vision is to build a vibrant, technologically advanced and competitive security industry that delivers better security for Singapore and better jobs for Singaporeans.
+The ITM's vision is to build a vibrant, technologically advanced, and competitive security industry that delivers enhanced security for Singapore and better jobs for Singaporeans.
 One key strategy to achieving this, is to transform the industry to rely less on manpower by leveraging technology.
+Since the launch of the ITM, the security industry has made progress on this front, with increasingly more outcome-based security contracts being implemented.

-This Guide on Outcome-Based Security Contracts is a step towards achieving this vision.
+This Guide on Outcome-Based Security Contracts, first published in 2018, is a step towards achieving this vision.
 It aims to give service buyers step-by-step advice on how to write an outcome-based contract.
 This is important, because when buyers tender for services based on security outcomes rather than a fixed number of headcounts, security companies can innovate and deliver more productive solutions that integrate manpower, technology and processes.
 This can create better jobs, working conditions and employment terms for security officers.
-Service Buyers also benefit from better value from higher quality services at lower long-term costs.
+Service buyers also benefit from better value from higher quality services at lower long-term costs.

 In this guide, you will find practical examples, clauses and templates that can be included in tender requirements.
 It also suggests performance management indicators to measure outcomes, and templates to evaluate proposals based on price and quality.
-We welcome feedback (http://www.mha.gov.sg/feedback) on the Guide, which will be continually updated to keep it relevant.
+The second edition of the guide also includes an alternative to assessing a contractor's performance, with the addition of the Demerit Points Model of assessment within the Performance Evaluation Matrix, as well as links to other useful resources relating to OBC.